score-json/json/TSF/trustable/no-parsing-faults/NPF-06.1.md

     Erikhu1: 1.0
 ---

-The service provided by nlohmann/json ignores leading and trailing whitespace for name and value of each member.
+The service provided by the nlohmann/json library ignores leading and trailing whitespace for name and value of each member.